-Reachability querying has been extensively studied in the past [1, 2, 3, 4, 5, 6, 10, 11, 12, 14, 17, 18, 19, 20, 21, 22, 23, 24, 25, 27].
+26, 28].
 In recent years, there is a shift of interest to handle large graphs.
-The more recent works [6, 18, 19, 24, 27] have highlighted the applications of reachability querying in large graphs such as Web graphs, Semantic Web and RDF graphs, social networks, large XML databases, etc., and more efforts have been given to the development of scalable methods for answering reachability queries.
+The more recent works [6, 18, 19, 25, 28] have highlighted the applications of reachability querying in large graphs such as Web graphs, Semantic Web and RDF graphs, social networks, large XML databases, etc., and more efforts have been given to the development of scalable methods for answering reachability queries.

 As pointed out in [18], most existing methods can only handle relatively small graphs with tens to hundreds of thousands vertices and edges.
-For processing larger graphs, these methods are either too costly in index construction or in query processing (more discussion in Section 9), which severely limits their application to real world graphs.
+For processing larger graphs, these methods are either too costly in indexing or in query processing (more discussion in Section 9), thus limiting their application to real world graphs.